 San Francisco de Asís: La evidencia histórica revela su lado gay

 Animal blessing events are happening all over the world this month for the Feast of St. Francis, the patron saint of animals.
-Click here for my animal blessing prayer.
+Click here for animal blessing prayer by Kittredge Cherry.

 This profile is part of the GLBT Saints series by Kittredge Cherry at the Jesus in Love Blog.
 Saints, martyrs, mystics, prophets, witnesses, heroes, holy people, deities and religious figures of special interest to lesbian, gay, bisexual and transgender (LGBT) and queer people and our allies are covered on appropriate dates throughout the year.